brainstem-org/brainstem_support/docs/datamodel/stem/dataset.md

 ## Introduction
-A dataset is a modular construction that flexibly can describe varius aspect of experiments based on four basic modules:
+A dataset is a modular construction that flexibly can describe various aspect of experiments based on four basic modules:
 1. Experiment data: Description of the data collected during the experiment
-2. Manipulations: Description of any manipulations performed during an expriment
+2. Manipulations: Description of any manipulations performed during an experiment
 3. Behavior: Description of the behavior of the animal subject
-4. Epochs: Temporal aspects of the dataset
+4. Epochs: Temporal aspects of a dataset

 ## Dataset fields